 The next Holocaust Remembrance Day is Thursday, January 27, 2022.

 International Holocaust Remembrance Day was established by the United Nations General Assembly in 2005.

 Adolf Hitler’s rise to power in 1933 was the beginning of a systematic genocide that killed over six million Jews, Romani, Gays, and political opponents.

 Many New York families know first hand what happened.
 We have empty seats at the table that should have been filled with a grandma, grandpa, auntie or uncle.

-Whether you are Jewish or not, we must never forget, for once loose, the face of evil can turn on anyone.
+Whether we are Jewish or not, we must never forget, for once loose, evil can turn on anyone.

 Silence is complicit.

 “Those who cannot remember the past are condemned to repeat it,” is a famous quote attributed to the Harvard philosophy professor George Santayana 🇪🇸 (1863-1952).

 What occurred in the United States from 2016 to 2021 bears striking similarities to what was done to militarize Germany and Japan during the 1930s in the buildup to World War II.
 We are not saying it’s exactly the same thing, but the slippery slope that led advanced societies down the rabbit hole is very similar.